RomanKue/docs-example/docs/app-dev-handbook/connect-it.md

 for [Service Asset and Configuration Management](https://wiki.en.it-processmaps.com/index.php/Service_Asset_and_Configuration_Management) at BMW is [Connect-IT](https://connectit.muc).

 Apps are responsible for maintaining Connect-IT information.
-To express that an app runs on UNITY, the standard platform [SPL-781: UNITY Application Ecosystem][SPL-781] should be added to the Technical Platform Elements of each app running on UNITY.
+To indicate that an app runs on UNITY, the standard platform [SPL-781: UNITY Application Ecosystem][SPL-781] should be added to the Technical Platform Elements of each app running on UNITY.